-These easy pepperoni rolls will hit the spot.
+These easy West Virginia Pepperoni Rolls will hit the spot.
 Serve these up for dinner with a side salad or as appetizers at your next event.
 We love to whip these up and have them for dinners and it is a dish we all can agree on.
 You have cheese and pepperoni on the center wrapped up in homemade bread dough and let me say it is a comfort food.
 The pepperoni releases the oils and soaks a bit into the dough and it gives these delicious treats so much flavor.

 The history of the pepperoni roll began in 1927 when Giuseppe “Joseph” Argiro, an Italian immigrant made them and sold them at the Country Club Bakery in Fairmont, West Virginia.
 If you read my post about West Virginia Beans & Cornbread, you will remember that coal mining is a way of life for my West Virginia people.